lemonygregghead-lab/residual-reading/README.md

 ## Status

-This is an active, evolving project.
+This is an active project still in development, built using React (JavaScript) to create an interactive environment that models attention as generative and produces evolving textual states.